xdmushui/partner-center-sdk/develop/get-subscription-analytics-grouped-by-dates-or-terms.md

 **GroupBy syntax**

-The filter parameter must be composed as a series of comma separated, key-value pairs.
-Each key and value must be individually quoted and separated by a colon.
-The entire filter must be encoded.
+The group by parameter must be composed as a series of comma separated, field values.

 An unencoded example looks like this:
 ```